-Late December 2023: Israel and Gaza - in a grim crescendo of right v right - morally are creating between them a nightmarish abyss of monsters and graves, of mutilations and mutations.
-Flattened dwellings, crushed and broken bodies, the howls of pain, grief or overwhelming bewilderment - all justified by the assailants, paradoxically, they say to preempt and prevent further righteously fuelled attacks of sadistic display - by those who themselves didactically claim 'liberation'...
+Late December 2023: Israel and Gaza - enter a grim crescendo of right v right - morally self-justified, each create between them a nightmarish and vast abyss of monsters and graves, of mutilations and mutations.
+Flattened dwellings, crushed and broken bodies, the howls of pain, homeless starvation, grief or overwhelming bewilderment - all justified by the assailants.
+Paradoxically, each side claims it must attack pre-emptively to prevent the sadistic and murderous spoliation of the other.
+Both claim moral purity: they are liberating their own people.

-Here in the UK, far from the actual physical damage, spokespersons of both sides soon angrily claim preeminent and unimpeachable victimhood: hence metastases - secondary and spreading contagions of polarising, incendiary moralism.
+Here in the UK, far from the actual physical damage, spokespersons of both sides soon angrily claimed preeminent and unimpeachable victimhood.
+Such primary sources of righteous anger then develop metastases - secondary and spreading contagions of polarising, incendiary moralism.

-One essential story behind this grotesque and tragic denouement is long, tangled and historically exceptional: the Jewish peoples' millennia of dispersal, migrations and solidaritied resilience, surviving despite centuries of persecutions and expulsions ... culminating in the Holocaust - surely a uniquely scaled and deliberately organised trauma and racial deracination.
+One essential story behind this grotesque and tragic denouement is long, tangled and historically exceptional - it can lead to deeper understanding, though certainly not justification.
+It is the Jewish peoples' millennia of dispersal, migrations, solidaritied resilience, and then their survival despite centuries of persecutions and expulsions.
+This culminated in the Holocaust - surely a uniquely scaled and organised trauma of deliberate racial elimination.

-Meanwhile, over the centuries, their erstwhile Biblical neighbours, the Arabic peoples, settled into their historic lands without any such terrible dispersal and fragmentation.
+Meanwhile, over the centuries, their erstwhile Biblical-era neighbours, the Arabic peoples, settled into their historic lands without any such terrible dispersal and fragmentation.
 Neither Roman nor Ottoman Empires, for example, equivalently threatened their security of location or succession.
-In Palestine their lives continued mostly poor, traditional, agrarian, yet relatively stable.
-Throughout many centuries they would have been oblivious of the fate of their anciently-rooted neighbours until the Jewish immigration among them, from the early twentieth century, slowly grew.
-This destabilisation became rapidly unmanageable after World War Two.
+In Palestine their lives continued mostly poor, traditional, agrarian, yet relatively stable under a succession of dominions.
+Throughout many centuries they would have been oblivious of the fate of their anciently-sited neighbours.
+This continued until the slow growth of the Jewish immigration among them, from the early twentieth century.
+This destabilisation became rapidly and extremely unmanageable after World War Two; most nations were very limited in their own offers of sanctuary.

 Post-Holocaust what else could those (surviving) Jewish people do?
-And in their quest to migrate and build a secure society on their original home-territory, how would the then-present, long-established Palestinian inhabitants respond?
+And in their quest to migrate and build a secure society on their distantly-past home-territory, how would the then-present, long-established Palestinian inhabitants respond?
 And what about the (occupying) 'protective' Administrators - the British?
 Or their sanctioning authorities, the previously fledgling League of Nations, then the United Nations?
+How could they manage all this?

-In retrospect, so many decades later, we can now see a lot of jostling, often disparate and desperate, confusions; short-term expediencies; wishful diplomatic feints; primitive tribal protectionisms...
-The follies in such fear-full muddle are now surely understandable: probably no group or administration had ever been so rapidly challenged by such complexity of history and competing claimants.
+In retrospect, so many decades later, we can now see a lot of partially-sighted jostling, often disparate and desperate confusions; short-term expediencies; wishful diplomatic feints; primitive tribal claims and violent protectionisms...
+The follies arising from such a fear-full muddle are now surely understandable: probably no group or administration had ever been so rapidly challenged by such complexity of history and competing claimants.
 How could any of the participants then know the distant consequences of their edicts and insistences?
-The purblind folly came first, the frenzied calumnies would gather later.
+The purblind imbroglio came first, the frenzied calumnies would gather later.